Lower Junior School

 A variety of activities are available from 3.30 – 4.50 pm, Monday to Thursday, and although these are offered on a very flexible basis, we would prefer the children to take on an activity and stick with it for the half-term.

 - Drinks and fruit are available

-- Some music instrumental lessons are offered to children in Years 1 and 2.
-The lessons are 15 minutes long and all care is taken to ensure the children don’t miss the same curriculum time each week
+- Some musical instrument lessons are offered to children in Years 1 and 2.
+The lessons are 15 minutes long and all care is taken to ensure the children don’t miss the same curriculum time each week.

-Over the course of their time in the Junior School the children will have the opportunity to participate in a variety of excursions and visits, providing invaluable learning experiences supporting the curriculum.
-With the exception of the summer and Easter picnics, Pre-Prep and Pre-School have their own separate educational visits, which are age-appropriate and linked to their topic work.
+Over the course of their time in the Junior School, children will have the opportunity to participate in a variety of excursions and visits, providing invaluable learning experiences, supporting the curriculum.
+Except for Summer and Easter picnics, Pre-Prep and Pre-School have their own separate educational visits, which are age-appropriate and linked to their topic work.

 Letters providing all the relevant details of the visit will be sent out to parents beforehand and parents are required to give permission via a return slip.